joashgobin/cs/content/c/math/generating_truth_tables.md

 # Generating Truth Tables
 We can use C's built-in logical operators for **NOT**, **OR** and **AND** in order to generate truth tables for compound logical statements.
-An implication is logically equivalent to taking the negation of the first proposition OR the second:
+An *implication* is logically equivalent to taking the negation of the first proposition (the hypothesis/antecedent) OR the second (the consequent/conclusion/result):

 $$p\rightarrow q\equiv \neg p\lor q$$